Dummy corporation: Compass East Corporation

 Walt Disney World was made possible by the acquisition of land through several entities.

 Walt Disney World Company's use of Compass East Corporation, created in Delaware in 1964, is an example of a dummy corporation established to purchase land.
 On September 30, 1966, Latin-American Development and Management Corporation; Ayefour Corporation (a pun on Interstate 4); Tomahawk Properties, Incorporated; Reedy Creek Ranch, Incorporated; and Bay Lake Properties, Incorporated; all Florida corporations, were merged into Compass East Corporation.
 These corporations collectively purchased large masses of land in Central Florida that eventually became the Walt Disney World Resort.
 The dummy corporations were established to prevent "unknowing landowners" from increasing prices of the land by disguising the true plans and owner of the purchased acres.
-While Disney's use of dummy corporations are within the confines of the law, the debate of whether the land was fairly obtained is still argued.
 Disney was also criticised for persuading the Florida government to waive municipal jurisdiction over the acquired land, allowing Disney to create anything on the land with little legal restriction.
 Today, that entity is known as the Reedy Creek Improvement District (RCID).